Frequently Asked Questions About Health Insurance Basics

 What Is a Specialist?

 A specialist provides medical care for certain conditions in addition to the treatment provided by your primary care physician (PCP).
 For example, you may need to see an allergist for allergies or an orthopedic surgeon for a knee injury.
 Under an HMO plan, you need to obtain a referral from your PCP to receive benefits for care provided by a specialist.
-Under our PPO plans, you never need a referral to see a specialist.
+Under our PPO and EPO plans, you never need a referral to see a specialist.

 What Is a Referral?